zmauricetrammell/kitchen-commander-ai/computer-vision/README.md

 ## Goal
 The goal of this subsystem is to perceive and understand the current game state in near real time.
 The input will be a video stream of the game.
 The output will be a game state matrix representing the current game state.

+## Success Critera
+[] Must take in live video stream from the game.
+[] Must be able to detect and track all interactable or relevant objects in the game 99% of the view time.
+[] Must process faster than or equal to human perception (30 FPS).
+[] No modifications can be made to the game platform or hosted device.
+[] Must be deployable on an embedded GPU system.

 ## Plan of Action
 1. I'll be using an HDMI capture card to stream the live game feed to an external computer over USB 3.0.
 2. Next, I'll train a yoloV8 model on a custom Overcooked data set.
 It will be exported to a Jetson Orin Nano for deployment.